maduhu/Documentation/DFSP/development.md

 * `eslint.enable`: enabled by default
 * `eslint.options`: options to configure how eslint is started.
 They can be specified as valid for all projects in the User Settings (File -> Preferences -> User Settings) or only for a project in the Workspace Settings (File -> Preferences -> Workspace Settings) in which case the User Settings will be overwritten.

 Each project includes the module ut-tools as developmen dependency.
-You need to point eslint config file to the eslint settings used, here is example how:
+You need to point eslint config file to the eslint settings used.

+#### Example

 ```json
 {